 College sports camps, combines, tournaments and showcases can sharpen your skills and help you gain exposure to college coaches.
 The more chances a coach gets to evaluate a player, the more likely they’ll recruit them.
 NCSA’s guide explains what you need to know about recruiting events, including when and why you should attend them.
 Get insider tips from NCSA’s recruiting experts below and find a recruiting event near you.

 The types of recruiting events you can attend vary by sport, but here are the main 4 categories:

 Your time is limited and the cost of attending multiple events in one season can really add up.
 You’ll want to be strategic with the ones you choose to attend.
-To decide which sports camp, combine, showcase or tournament is right for you, consider the following factors:
+To decide which event is right for you, consider the following factors:

 Be honest with yourself about your own playing abilities and attend events that target the schools in your desired division level.
 For example, if you’re D3 level player it doesn’t make sense to attend camps at a D1 school with D1-level recruits and college coaches.